Losing weight can be challenging for some people.

-Sometimes you feel like you’re doing everything right, yet still not getting results.
+Sometimes you might feel like you’re making healthy lifestyle choices, yet you’re still not getting the results you want.

 Here are 15 common mistakes people make when trying to lose weight.

-It's very common to feel like you’re not losing weight fast enough, despite faithfully sticking to your diet.
+It can be common to feel like you’re not losing weight fast enough, despite following a healthy lifestyle.

-However, the number on the scale is only one measure of weight change.
-Weight is influenced by several things, including fluid fluctuations and how much food remains in your system.
+It’s important to remember that the number on the scale is only one measure of weight change.
+Weight is influenced by several things, including fluid fluctuations and the amount of food that remains in your system.

-In fact, weight can fluctuate by up to 4 lbs (1.8 kg) over the course of a day, depending on how much food and liquid you’ve consumed.
+In fact, weight may fluctuate around 2 to 4 pounds over the course of a few days, depending on factors like how much food and liquid you’ve consumed (

-Measuring your waist with a tape measure and taking monthly pictures of yourself can reveal you’re actually losing fat, even if the scale number doesn’t change much.
+Measuring your waist with a tape measure and taking monthly pictures of yourself can indicate if you’re losing fat, even if the scale number doesn’t change much.

-Bottom Line: Many factors can affect scale weight, including fluid fluctuations, muscle mass gain and the weight of undigested food.
+Many factors can affect scale weight, including fluid fluctuations, muscle mass gain, and the weight of undigested food.
 You may be losing body fat even if the scale reading doesn’t change much.

 A calorie deficit is required for weight loss.
 This means you need to burn more calories than you consume.

-You may be consuming too many foods that are healthy but also high in calories, such as nuts and cheese.
-Watching portion sizes is key.
+You may be consuming foods that are healthy but also high in calories, such as nuts and fish.
+Eating moderate portion sizes is key.

-Bottom Line: Consuming too many calories can stop you from losing weight.
-On the other hand, too few calories can make you ravenously hungry and reduce your metabolism and muscle mass.
+Consuming too many calories can keep you from losing weight.
+On the other hand, too few calories can make you hungry and reduce your metabolism and muscle mass.

 If you don’t exercise at all while restricting calories, you’re likely to lose more muscle mass and experience a decrease in metabolic rate.

-By contrast, exercising helps minimize the amount of lean mass you lose, boost fat loss and prevent your metabolism from slowing down.
-The more lean mass you have, the easier it is to lose weight and maintain the weight loss (9, 10, 11).
+The more lean mass you have, the easier it is to lose weight and maintain the weight loss (9,

 Studies show excessive exercise is unsustainable in the long term for most people and may lead to stress.
-In addition, it may impair the production of adrenal hormones that regulate stress response (12, 13, 14).
+In addition, it may negatively impact endocrine hormones, which help regulate functions throughout your body (12,

 Trying to force your body to burn more calories by exercising too much is neither effective nor healthy.